 \begin{example} Any tree has a unique partition of the vertices into two independent sets (two colors modulo $S_2$).
 This corresponds to the partition of the edges into one part (one color). \end{example}

 Moreover the above generalizes in two directions.

 {\bf 1.} Define a set of vertices $A \sus V$ to be $s$-scattered if the distance between any two vertices is $\geq s$.
 Similarly we have the notion of a set of edges $B \sus E$ being $s$-scattered.
-We show, Theorem \ref{thm:partition-VE} for $r,s \geq 1$, there is a bijection between:
+We show, Theorem \ref{thm:partition-VE}, for a tree and for $r,s \geq 1$ there is a bijection between:

 \begin{itemize} \item[i)] Partitions of vertices into $r+1$ non-empty parts, each part being $s+1$-scattered, and \item[ii)] Partitions of edges into $r$ non-empty parts, each part being $s$-scattered \end{itemize}